Dasharo/docs/docs/variants/dell_optiplex/initial-deployment.md

 2. Shut down machine, move the jumper to the original place
 3. Power on the machine.
 4. After rebooting, you should see the Dasharo Workstation logo when booting.
-   When the logo appears, you may press ESC to select the boot device if you want to reboot from another source.
+   When the logo appears, you may press ++esc++ to select the boot device if you want to reboot from another source.

    ![](../../images/dasharo-black.jpg)